 Ethanol is the most widely consumed drug in society and is generally consumed socially.
 Ethanol is predominantly consumed as fermented or distilled beverages and is also a component of mouthwashes, medicinal, and industrial products.
-Fermented beverages such as beers and ales contain 3-6% ethanol by volume, wines contain 10-12%, and distilled spirits contain 20-60% ethanol.
+Fermented beverages such as beers and ales contain 3-9% ethanol by volume, wines contain 10-18%, and distilled spirits contain 20-60% ethanol.
 Acute ingestion of ethanol typically leads to progressive stages of effects depending upon the amount consumed.
-With low to moderate consumption, a person may initially experience mild euphoria, sociability, decreased inhibitions and the beginning of sensory-motor impairment.
-With increased consumption the effects can progress to emotional instability, loss of perception, memory and comprehension in addition to decreased response time and slurred speech, staggered gait and loss of muscular coordination.
+With low to moderate consumption a person may initially experience mild euphoria, sociability, decreased inhibitions and slight sensory-motor impairment.
+With increased consumption the effects may progress to emotional instability, loss of perception, memory, and comprehension, in addition to decreased response time and slurred speech, staggered gait and loss of muscular coordination.
 Finally, excessive acute ethanol consumption can lead to impaired consciousness, respiratory depression, coma and death.
 Chronic ethanol abuse can result in multi-organ pathological effects.
-These can include cirrhosis of the liver, acute and chronic gastritis, pancreatitis, cardiomyopathy and various neurological and metabolic disorders.
+These include cirrhosis of the liver, acute and chronic gastritis, pancreatitis, cardiomyopathy and various neurological and metabolic disorders.

 Methods of Analysis